08Aristodemus24/phil-jurisprudence-recsys/readme.md

 11. <s>because initial factorization machine (FM) architecture of collaborative filtering model already exists, using the the Functional API of tensorflow by using the built-in Model class, I need to build a more tailored version of this Model class that implements this FM architecture</s>
 12. <s>build DeepFM architecture</s>
 13. <s>write MKR architecture<s>
-14. fix file structure of `Recommender-System` repository *priority*
-15. translate chinese characters `Recommender-System` repository *priority*
-a. data_loader.py
-b. kg_load.py
-c. evaluation.py
-d. decorator.py
-e. competition.py

-16. create preprocess rating tomorrow to keep only positive interactions as 1 and unrated items as 0.
-17. unwatched item set of a user (all unique values) must be equal to or greater than length of positive item set of that user.
-This will be a constraint we must add to avoid any future errors when sampling
-18. need to find the end result of entity_id2index after convert_kg function
-19. add logs to get_length__build_value_to_index
-20. pipeline of separate_pos_neg_ratings() function:
-a. pass ratings df, item_id string
-b. return values will have var names n_items, old_item_idx2new_item_idx
-c. for users the same thing...n_users, old_user_idx2new_user_idx
-d. use built lookup dictionaries to renew user id and item id columns
-e. pass new dataframe to separate_pos_neg_ratings() func
-f. separate pos and neg ratings based on threshold by vectorization

 **Questions:**
 1. how do I split the data into training, validation, and testing sets?